Can LLMs Accurately Score Medical Diagnoses and Clinical Reasoning?: Calibrating LLM Jury Scores to Panels' Scores

 \subsection{Do LLM Jury Model Rankings Align with Expert Panels?}

 The diagnoses evaluated by the primary panels spanned a variety of models, including the \lj models themselves and models from other providers.
-Figures~\ref{fig:ranking_universal} and \ref{fig:ranking_universal_errorbars} show the anonymised rankings of 8 LLMs, labelled $M_i$, based on a universal quality score $S_3$ assigned by the primary panels and by the LLM Jury.
-The $S_3$ score was computed as a weighted sum of the Dx, DDx and Safety scores, weighted 0.4, 0.2 and 0.4, respectively.
-As shown in Figure~\ref{fig:ranking_universal}, there is good agreement between the \LJ rankings of the models $M_i$ and the primary panels' rankings, both before and after calibration.
-We only consider the top-8 ranks in this figure due to the small number of evaluations for most models which induces large random fluctuations in ranks; see Table (\ref{tab:num-dx-eval}).
+Figures~\ref{fig:ranking_universal} and \ref{fig:ranking_universal_errorbars} show the anonymised rankings of $8$ diagnosing agents, labelled $M_i$, based on a `universal quality' score, $S_3$, assigned by the primary panels.
+The $S_3$ score was computed as a weighted sum of the diagnosis, differential diagnosis, and patient safety scores, weighted 40:20:40, respectively.
+We only consider the top-8 ranks in this figure due to the small number of evaluations for some models (see Table~\ref{tab:num-dx-eval}), which induces large random fluctuations in ranks.
 The re-scored panels' scores were also not used to produce rankings due to the small sample size ($n=30$).
+The subset of models shown was also anonymised since their rankings are not the focus of this paper.
+Full rankings are reported in \cite{bassett_multimodal_2026}.

+As shown in Figure~\ref{fig:ranking_universal}, there is good agreement between the \LJ rankings of the models $M_i$ and the primary panels' rankings, both before and after calibration.
 Figure~\ref{fig:ranking_universal_errorbars} shows that the ranking of models $M_2$ and $M_3$ by o3 (green) is interchangeable both before and after calibration, meaning that o3's top 3 rankings effectively match those of the primary panels.
 Similarly, the group of models $M_4$, $M_5$ and $M_6$ are identically ranked by the \lj models ($M_4$ and $M_6$ ranks are interchangeable for Opus 4.1), while $M_4$, $M_5$, and $M_6$ differ only marginally according to the primary panel.
-In summary, this provides good evidence for the utility of the \LJ as a way to accurately rank diagnostic agents.
-Figure~\ref{fig:ranking_universal_errorbars} also illustrates the improved absolute agreement between the \LJ and primary panels, in terms of mean $S_3$ score, after calibration.
+Figure~\ref{fig:ranking_universal_errorbars} also illustrates the improvement in absolute agreement between the \LJ and primary panels, in terms of mean $S_3$ score, after calibration.
+In summary, the \LJ model rankings align well with the primary panel rankings both before and after calibration, with a Kendall $\tau$ of $0.78$ ($0.82$) before (after) calibration.
+This provides good evidence that the calibrated \LJ can accurately rank diagnostic agents.

 Across all scores, we found no evidence of scoring bias toward LLM diagnoses from the same provider. \lj models generally ranked their own outputs similarly to how other jury models ranked them.
 Mixed-effects regression controlling for case-level variability and \lj model effects showed that same-provider evaluations differed by at most $0.041$ points on average, with confidence intervals overlapping zero for all \lj models (Table~\ref{tab:same-provider-bias}).
 These effects were also small relative to inter-case variability, with same-provider effects ($\leq0.041$) substantially smaller than case-level variance ($\geq0.32$).
 Each case contributed between $9$ and $30$ same-provider observations, with a mean of $27.3$, providing adequate within-case replication for estimating case-level random effects.